 6.6.1 Modeling of Large Loads Not Co-Located with a Generation Resource, Energy Storage Resource (ESR), or Settlement Only Generator (SOG)

-(1) The interconnecting Transmission Service Provider (TSP) shall not add a new Large Load or Load modification subject to the requirements of Section 9.2.1, Applicability of the Large Load Interconnection Study Process, to the Network Operations Model until the following conditions have been met:
+(1) The Interconnecting Transmission Service Provider (TSP) shall not add a new Large Load or Load modification subject to the requirements of Section 9.2.1, Applicability of the Batch Zero Process, to the Network Operations Model until the Large Load has met the requirements for inclusion in the quarterly stability assessment as described in paragraph (5) of Section 5.3.5, ERCOT Quarterly Stability Assessment.

-(a) The Large Load Interconnection Study (LLIS) has been completed and results communicated per paragraph (6) of Section 9.4, LLIS Report and Follow-up;

-(b) The TSP has satisfied all conditions of 9.5.1, Interconnection Agreement for Large Loads not Co-Located with a Generation Resource Facility Registered as a Private Use Network.

 6.6.2 Modeling of Large Loads Co-Located with an Existing Generation Resource, Energy Storage Resource (ESR), or Settlement Only Generator (SOG)

-(1) The addition of a new Large Load to an existing Generation Resource, ESR, or SOG, or the modification of an existing Load at the Generation Resource, ESR, or SOG, subject to the requirements of Section 9.2.1, Applicability of the Large Load Interconnection Study Process, is considered a material modification of the Resource Registration as described in paragraph (8) of Section 6.8.2, Resource Registration Process.
+(1) The addition of a new Large Load to an existing Generation Resource, ESR, or SOG, or the modification of an existing Load at the Generation Resource, ESR, or SOG, subject to the requirements of Section 9.2.1, Applicability of the Batch Zero Process, is considered a material modification of the Resource Registration as described in paragraph (8) of Section 6.8.2, Resource Registration Process.
 The Resource Entity shall update the Resource Registration data to reflect the new or increased Load.

-(2) The Resource Entity shall not update the Resource Registration data to reflect the new or increased Load until the following requirements have been satisfied:
+(2) The Resource Entity shall not update the Resource Registration data to reflect the new or increased Load until the Large Load has met the requirements for inclusion in the quarterly stability assessment as described in paragraph (5) of Section 5.3.5, ERCOT Quarterly Stability Assessment.

+6.6.2.1 Modeling of Large Loads within a Withdrawal-Limited Private Use Network

+(1) The Resource Entity for a generator in a Withdrawal-Limited Private Use Network (WLPUN) shall include model data for the generator and the Large Load in the WLPUN during the Resource Registration process.
+The Large Load shall not be included in the Network Operations Model until the following requirements have been satisfied:

-(a) ERCOT has communicated the completion of the LLIS as described in paragraph (6) of Section 9.4, LLIS Report and Follow-up; and
+(a) The Large Load has met the requirements for inclusion in the quarterly stability assessment as described in paragraph (5) of Section 5.3.5, ERCOT Quarterly Stability Assessment;

-(b) All required interconnection agreements have been executed and acknowledged by all parties as prescribed in Section 9.5.2, Interconnection Agreement for Large Loads Co-Located with one or more Generation Resource Facilities.
+(b) All applicable requirements of Section 6.9, Addition of Proposed Generation to the Planning Models, have been completed; and

+(c) The MW Withdrawal limit has been recorded in the Resource Registration data pursuant to Section 3.10.7.3.1, Withdrawal-Limited Private Use Networks.

+(2) The addition of a new Large Load to an existing WLPUN, or the modification of an existing Large Load that increases the aggregate peak Demand within such a Facility, subject to the requirements of Section 9.2.1, Applicability of the Batch Zero Process, is considered a material modification of the Resource Registration as described in paragraph (8) of Section 6.8.2, Resource Registration Process.
+The Resource Entity shall not update the Resource Registration data to reflect the new or increased Load until the Large Load has met the requirements for inclusion in the quarterly stability assessment as described in paragraph (5) of Section 5.3.5, ERCOT Quarterly Stability Assessment.
+With the new or increased Load, the MW Withdrawal at the Point of Interconnection (POI) shall not exceed the established MW Withdrawal limit.

+(3) The addition of generation to an existing Withdrawal-Limited Private Use Network is subject to the generation interconnection process under Planning Guide Section 5, Generator Interconnection or Modification, and the requirements of Section 6.9, Addition of Proposed Generation to the Planning Models.

 6.6.3 Modeling of Large Loads Co-Located with a Proposed Generation Resource, Energy Storage Resource (ESR), or Settlement Only Generator (SOG)